-Therefore, the model predicts that the reduction in the voluntary contribution rate lies between 3.5 and 5 pp. This bounds the compensation effect between 0 and 1.5 pp.
+Therefore, the model predicts that the reduction in the voluntary contribution rate lies between 3.5 and 5 pp, bounding the compensation effect between 0 and 1.5 pp.

-3.2 Full Model with Non-Participation
+3.2.
+Full Model with Non-Participation

-The predictions in our baseline model pertain to the case of high voluntary contribution rates.
-If voluntary contributions for employees before the policy change are small or zero,
+The predictions above pertain to the case of high voluntary contribution rates.
+If voluntary contributions before the policy change are small or zero, however, that limits the crowd-out effect, replacing it with a participation effect.